Alvarado, Texas: Geography

 According to the U.S. Census Bureau, Alvarado has a total area of 12.5 km2, of which 10.6 km2 are land and 1.9 sqkm, or 15.35%, are water.
 The water area comprises Alvarado Park Lake, a reservoir on Turkey Creek 3 mi southwest of the city.
 Alvarado is drained by the North Fork of Chambers Creek, a southeast-flowing stream that is part of the Trinity River watershed.

-Alvarado's nearest neighboring communities are Venus to the east, Keene to the west, Burleson to the north, and Grandview to the south.
+Alvarado's nearest neighboring communities are Venus to the east, Keene to the west,Burleson Texas and Mansfield Texas to the north, and Grandview, Texas and Cleburne, Texas to the south.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Alvarado has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Demographics

 As of the 2020 United States census, there were 4,739 people, 1,388 households, and 1,184 families residing in the city.